palakbhawsar98/Kubernetes/README.md

 - Download kubectl and minikube to start using minikube

 ## PODS
 A Pod is a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers.

+## Replication Controllers

+Replication Controller used for high availability, it ensures that a specified number of pod replicas are running at any one time.
+It also helps load balancing and scaling when demand increases.

+## ReplicaSets
+ReplicaSets replaced replication controllers.
+A ReplicaSet's purpose is to maintain a stable set of replica Pods running at any given time.